 Apart from food, rats also need water to survive.
-They can't stay in an area where there is no access to water.
+They can’t stay in an area without access to water.
 To get rid of rats under your wood or composite decking, remove any water source in your backyard.
 If you have a dripping tap in your garden, stop the tap from dripping water on the floor.
-You can also attach baffles to drainpipes.
+You can also attach baffles to drain pipes.

-Rats are attracted to shaded or covered areas, which include your deck.
-To get rid of rats under your composite decking, keep your garden tidy.
+Rats are attracted to shaded or covered areas, which include your decking.
+Keep your garden tidy to get rid of rats under your composite decking.
 A dirty environment can attract rats more than a clean area.
 While rats are less likely to seek shelter in a tidy environment, keep your backyard clean by cutting any bushes around.
-Keep the deck area clean by removing unwanted materials close to the deck.
+Keep the decking area clean by removing unwanted materials close to the decking.
 Apart from that, always trim your lawn to reduce overgrown areas.
 When the surroundings are clean and tidy, it will keep rats away.

 Move Things Around

-Another way you can get rid of rats is by moving things around the deck area.
+Another way you can get rid of rats is by moving things around the decking area.
 Rats are always scared of new things in the territory.
 They don’t like any form of disruption to their territory.
-To keep the rats away, ensure you place obstacles in their territory and move things around the decking frequently.
+To keep the rats away, ensure you place obstacles in their territory and frequently move things around the decking.

 Block Access to Decking